ronaldkaptein/Alcyone/readme.md

 ## Styling

 The style of the website can be changed using css.
-Two css functions are included, `style_1col.css` for a 1-column layout (menu on top), and `style_2col.css` for two columns (menu on the left).
-The used style can be changed in index.php.

 ## Advanced